xinghua-qu/xinghua-qu.github.io/_pages/about.md

 Recent News
 ======
-- Our work on ChatGPT driven Voice base Conversational Recommender Systems has been repored by several China media. [语音之家](https://mp.weixin.qq.com/s/KgoqJKfmJOdbDyKBgUNZ8Q), [火山语音](https://mp.weixin.qq.com/s/r4tJPaEEmdAMzQmKfMbUuA)
+- Our work on ChatGPT driven Voice base Conversational Recommender Systems has been posted by several China media. [语音之家](https://mp.weixin.qq.com/s/KgoqJKfmJOdbDyKBgUNZ8Q), [火山语音](https://mp.weixin.qq.com/s/r4tJPaEEmdAMzQmKfMbUuA)
 - Our work about [Audio QR Code](https://www.linkedin.com/feed/update/urn:li:activity:7085199256826830849/) has been highlighted by IJCAI-2023 officially, which can be referred on different media platforms. such as [🔬Linked-in](https://www.linkedin.com/feed/update/urn:li:activity:7085199256826830849/), [Facebook](https://fb.watch/lQny_1I5nR/), [Twitter](https://twitter.com/IJCAIconf/status/1679438821841072128).
 - One paper accepted by InterSpeech-2023 with the title "S2CD-VC: Self-heuristic Speaker Content Disentanglement for Any-to-Any Voice Conversion"
 - One paper accepted by IJCAI-2023 with the title "AudioQR: Deep Neural Audio Watermarks For QR Code" (acceptance rate 20%).